open-telemetry/opentelemetry-specification/specification/tracing-api.md

 The global registry delegates calls to the provider every time a tracer instance is requested.
 This is necessary for use-cases when a single instrumentation code runs for multiple deployments.

-The tracer provider is registered to API usually via language-specific mechanism, for instance in Java `ServiceLoader`.
+The tracer provider is registered to API usually via language-specific mechanism, for instance `ServiceLoader` in Java .

 ##### Runtime with multiple deployments/applications

-Application runtimes which support multiple deployments/application might need to provide a different tracer instance to each deployment.
+Application runtimes which support multiple deployments/applications might need to provide a different tracer instance to each deployment.
 In this case the runtime provides its own implementation of provider which returns a different tracer for each deployment.